sofiamurga/Qiime2_AmpliconAnalysis/docs/micom/talk.md

 ## Your turn

-Lets figure out how to use MICOM investigate the niche occupied by C. diff in our samples.
+Let's figure out how to use MICOM to investigate the niche occupied by genera in our samples!

 <img src="assets/coding.gif" width="50%">